 What comes with these new adaptations are newer takes on some of our favorite shows, sometimes with new songs or new effects that couldn’t have been done onstage.
 If done correctly, like “Rent” or “Chicago,” these films can capture the musical just right and be around for us to watch for years to come.

-Here are eight musicals that are currently in production and will eventually head to the big screen:
+Here are 14 musicals that are currently in production and will eventually head to the big screen:

 1. ‘In the Heights’

 During the crazy success of “Hamilton” in 2016, it was announced that Lin-Manuel Miranda’s 2007 hit “In the Heights” will officially be made into a film.
 The road to the silver screen has been a little shaky for this adaptation.
-After being dropped by Universal and left in limbo for years, it was picked up by The Weinstein Company.
 This four-time Tony Award-winning musical is sure to be an amazing film, but a cast has yet to be announced.

 Though Miranda has enough on his plate, currently filming “Mary Poppins Returns” and recently being cast in the “DuckTales” reboot, some can’t help but hope he reprises his role as Usnavi in the film adaptation.

 Miranda told the Huffington Post, “I don’t want to play the role if it feels like it’s not age-appropriate with the rest of the cast.
 But Chris Jackson (who originated the role of Benny in the show) and I can be in the background playing dominoes during ‘When You’re Home’ and that would be f***king great.”